kimanisilvia/kimanisilvia/README.md

  ## School Project
  ### NakuNai E-ticketing System
- -**Role:** Lead Web Developer (School Project) -**Tools Used:** WordPress, Elementor
+ -**Role:** Lead Web Developer (School Project)
+ - **Tools Used:** WordPress, Elementor
- -**Overview:** NakuNai is a matatu E-ticketing system designed to modernize public transport in Kenya by providing a convenient online platform for passengers to book seats and operators to manage routes.
+ - **Overview:** NakuNai is a matatu E-ticketing system designed to modernize public transport in Kenya by providing a convenient online platform for passengers to book seats and operators to manage routes.
--**Planned Features (In Progress):**
+- **Planned Features (In Progress):**
   - Customer registration and login system
   - Secure payment integration for ticket purchase (M-Pesa) -**Key Contribution:**